vmware/terraform-provider-nsxt/website/docs/r/nat_rule.html.markdown

 * `id` - ID of the nat_rule.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
-* `rule_priority` - Ascending, valid range [0-2147483647].
+* `rule_priority` - The priority of the rule which is ascending, valid range [0-2147483647].
 If multiple rules have the same priority, evaluation sequence is undefined.

 ## Importing